What Makes a Mom “Awesome”? It’s Not What You Think

 I was standing at a local event recently when another mom encouraged me to take my daughter dress shopping at a store her mom worked at.

-“She’s awesome,” she said.
 I paused for a second.
 “You mean the store is awesome?”
-“No,” she said.
-“My mom is awesome.”

 There was something about the way she said it that stayed with me.
-Not because I do not believe moms can be amazing, but because of the work I do every day with families.
-I sit with family members who love deeply and still feel disconnected.
-I talk to adults and teens who care about their parents yet still keep their distance.
-So to hear a grown woman describe her mom so simply and so confidently as “awesome” made me curious.
+Not because I do not believe moms can be amazing, but because of the work I do every day as a clinical therapist and parent coach.
+For over a decade, I have sat with family members who love deeply and still feel disconnected.
+I have talked to hundreds of parents and teens who care about one another yet still keep their distance.

+So to hear an adult daughter describe her mom so simply and so confidently as “awesome” made me curious.
 What was happening in that relationship that felt so different for them?

 I asked if she would be open to sharing more with me.
 She agreed, and what she shared was not a story of perfection.
 It was a story of real life.

 “Elle” described early loss in her life, including the death of a boyfriend in a bike accident.
 She also talked about growing up as the oldest of three girls with a significant age gap, which led her to take on adult-like responsibility at a young age.
-There were years where she felt resentment about what she described as a loss of parts of her childhood.
-Her experience was layered, emotional and, at times, heavy.

-Later in life, Elle faced her own health crisis when she was diagnosed with breast cancer at 36.
+Later in life, she faced her own health crisis when she was diagnosed with breast cancer at 36.
 It was during that time that something began to shift.
 She found herself seeing her mother differently.
 Instead of focusing only on what felt missing earlier in life, she began to recognize what had always been there.
 A mother who showed up.
 A mother who cared.
 A mother who was still there to support her when she needed it most.

 As we spoke, something became clear.
 Elle’s relationship with her mom was not built on everything going “right” all the time.
 It was built on how they made sense of what they had been through together.
-This is where perspective matters.

 Emotional safety is what makes a relationship feel steady.
 It is what allows someone to stay open instead of guarded.
 It is not created through perfection.
 It is created through consistency, ownership and the ability to repair when needed.